Mindful Media Consumption

 rather than their positive counterparts.

-This is how we get so roped in to stories that play on our anxieties.
+This is how we get so roped into stories that play on our anxieties.
 Journalists and news reporters are experts at knowing the right words to say to capture our attention.
 They feel the need to choose scarier and scarier tactics to secure our attention above other news stories that are trending.
-In short, there’s a whole lot of psychology and fear mongering behind it!
+In short, there’s a whole lot of psychology and fear-mongering behind it!

 “The man that reads nothing at all is better educated